Last Updated: September 26, 2022

 In fact, what has been reported as one of the more poorly implemented examples of what is called a community benefits agreement occurred in the development of the most recent Yankee Stadium.
 In that case the developer contracted with the Bronx borough president and Bronx delegation of the New York City Council to provide community benefits.
-Strictly speaking, of course, that does not meet our definition of a community benefits agreement, since community groups were not among the parties to the contract.
+This really is a variation of our definition of a community benefits agreement, since political leaders, not grassroots community groups, were parties to the contract.
+This example only demonstrates that there are many variations on the theme.

 The most common categories included in these community benefits agreements are hiring preferences for local residents, affordability requirements for any housing incorporated into the development, requirements to pay prevailing wages during construction, and measures for keeping residents informed about the development.